When it comes to setting up a garden at your beach house or a coastal garden, selecting the right varieties of plants is a critical step.

 But, fortunately, there are many salt-tolerant plant species, which can adapt to the growing conditions of beach areas.

-Since not many people know about them, here we are listing some annual plant species which will fulfill your dream of creating a show-stopping display of colors in your beach home.
+Since not many people know about them, here we are listing some spring bloming annual plants which will fulfill your dream of creating a show-stopping display of colors in your beach home.

 Ageratum (Ageratum Houstonianum)